 Damage to Wernicke’s area, located in the left hemisphere of the brain, can lead to various speech and language disorders, particularly Wernicke’s aphasia.
-Individuals with Wernicke’s aphasia can typically form sentences that sound fluent but lack meaning.
+Individuals with Wernicke’s aphasia can typically speak fluently, but their speech is often nonsensical and lacks meaning.

 This condition can make it difficult for the survivors to communicate with their loved ones, which can be frustrating.
 Fortunately, Wernicke’s aphasia can be improved with a combination of speech and language therapy exercises and helpful tactics.

 This article will discuss what happens when Wernicke’s area sustains damage and how the recovery process works.

 Use the jump links below to navigate through the article:

 - What is Wernicke’s area?